Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Classification of U-dual supermembrane bundles

 Notice that for the parabolic case $(a=1, b=\mathtt{p}, c=0, d=1)$ both coefficients in (\ref{alg}) vanish, and the coinvariants and their duals lie in the same equivalence class.

-Clearly the elliptic and hyperbolic coinvariant classes are mapped under T-duality into an inequivalent coinvariant equivalence class.
-Naively one could have expected that at low energies, this would not imply a difference between the gauged group and structure of the multiplets of 9D type IIA and type IIB gauged supergravities.
-However as it has been emphasized all along this work the structure of the coinvariants is the one characterizing the bundle and consequently it is related to the gauging group at the level of supergravity.
-For the elliptic and hyperbolic supermembrane bundles, T-duality acts nonlinearly on the supermembrane dual bundle and this dual realization is associated to a nonabelian algebra of the $A(1)$ group.
-We expect it to be the M-theory origin of 9D type IIA gauged supergravities corresponding to a nonabelian $A(1)$ scaling of $R$ type.
+Clearly the elliptic and hyperbolic coinvariant classes are mapped under 'T-duality' into an inequivalent coinvariant equivalence class.
+'T-duality' acts nonlinearly on the supermembrane dual bundle and this dual realization is associated to a nonabelian algebra of the $A(1)$ group.
+We conjecture that the A(1) M2-brane 2-torus bundle at low energies is described by the type IIA gauged supergravities corresponding to a nonabelian $A(1)$.